Call center standard operating procedures and best practices

 Call monitoring and quality assurance will ensure that a company’s customers and clients are getting the best service possible.

-As most of most guessed it, having a high abandon rate may impact the customer’s vision of the company.
-They may leave a review about slow customer service and that will impact the company’s overall image.
+This is called the abandon rate percentage.
+As most guessed it, having a high abandon rate may impact the customer’s vision of the company.

 Call scoring initiatives